bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 As always, if your `.gitignore` is not already set up to ignore these files (the reads and the reference), you should update it so that they are ignored. **You should NOT be uploading any of these files.**<br><br>

 ## Excercises

-There are three exercises in today's assignment:
+Remember to record all of your work in a shell script!
+You can answer the questions using comments within your script.
+Show how you obtained your answers.

+### Exercise 1: Get to know your data

+Take a glance at the first file, `A01_09.fastq`.
+These are single-end whole-genome DNA sequencing data from an Illumina sequencer.
+Use your knowledge of FASTQ files (see Mike Sauria's previous lecture) and the UNIX commands you have learned from previous classes to answer the following questions:

+1. How long are the sequencing reads?

+77 - 1 (newline) = 76 bp per read

+2. How many reads are present within the file?

+3. Given your answers to 1 and 2, as well as knowledge of the length of the S. cerevisiae reference genome, what is the expected average depth of coverage?

+4. While you do not need to repeat for all samples, looking at the size of the files can give us information about whether we have similar amounts of data from other samples.
+Use the `du` command to check the file sizes of the rest of the samples.
+Which sample has the largest file size (and what is that file size, in megabytes)?
+Which sample has the smallest file size (and what is that file size, in megabytes)?

+5. Run the program FastQC on your samples (with default settings).
+Open the HTML report for sample `A01_09`.
+What is the median base quality along the read?
+How does this translate to the probability that a given base is an error?
+Do you observe much variation in quality with respect to the position in the read?

-1. Alignment of sequencing reads to the reference
+### Exercise 2: Map your reads to the reference genome
-2. Variant calling and annotation
-3. Analysis of annotated variant calls in Python

-The first two exercises will occur entirely in the command line.
-As such, you will be writing and submitting an `alignment-variant_calling.sh` bash script that will run all of the code for exercises 1 and 2.

-<span style="color:red;font-weight:bold">NOTE:</span> Some of the steps can take a while.
-When you've finished running each step, you can comment out that section of your bash script so that it doesn't run every time you run your script. **However**, please uncomment these lines before submitting your script.

-Create an empty `alignment-variant_calling.sh` script now.<br><br>

-### Exercise 1: Read alignment

-During the first exercise, you'll be aligning the reads from each of the 10 yeast strains to the _sacCer3_ reference.<br><br>

-#### **Step 1.1**: Index the sacCer3 genome
+#### **Step 2.1**: Index the sacCer3 genome

 You'll be using a tool called `bwa` ([BWA manual](http://bio-bwa.sourceforge.net/bwa.shtml)) to perform alignment.
 Before you can align your sequencing reads, `bwa` needs you to index the sacCer3 genome.
 Without getting into the the nitty gritty, this essentially means creating a table of contents (and index) that `bwa` can use to quickly find matches between your reads and the reference genome.

 Using `bwa index`, create an index for the `sacCer3.fa` reference.<br><br>

-#### **Step 1.2**: Align your reads to the reference
+#### **Step 2.2**: Align your reads to the reference

 Now that you've indexed the reference, you can align your reads to the reference using `bwa mem`.
-Because you'll want to run this step the same way on all 10 strains, it makes sense to do this step in a bash `for` loop.
-Consider this resource for how to write a for loop in a bash script: [bash for loops walkthrough](https://linuxhint.com/bash-for-loop-examples/).
+Because you'll want to run this step the same way on all 10 strains, it makes sense to do this step in a bash `for` loop (check your notes from last week!).

 Create a bash `for` loop that loops through each of the 10 samples.
 For each sample, use `bwa mem` to align the reads to the reference.

-**IT IS VERY IMPORTANT** that you assign each sample a read group during this process, so that individual samples can be distinguished later in Step 2.1.
+**IT IS IMPORTANT** that you assign each sample a read group during this process, so that individual samples can be distinguished later in Step 2.1.
 You can do this with the (somewhat cryptic) `-R` flag, which you use to add a line to the header of each output alignment file.
 An example of a header line you can add with the `-R` flag is `"@RG\tID:Sample1\tSM:Sample1"`.
 You can replace "Sample1" here with the appropriate sample name for each of your yeast strains.

-Perhaps consider the `-t` and `-o` flags as well.<br><br>
+Perhaps consider the `-t` flag as well.<br><br>

-#### **Step 1.3**: Format and index your alignments
+#### **Step2.3**: Sanity check your alignments

 Now that you've aligned your reads to the reference, you should have 10 `.sam` files, one for each sample.
 These files contain all of the alignments for each yeast strain.
 You can see how they're organized with `less -S`, and you can read more about the SAM format [here](https://samtools.github.io/hts-specs/SAMv1.pdf).

+Using various Unix commands, answer the following questions about the `A01_09` SAM file:

+1. How many chromosomes are in the yeast genome?

+2. How many total read alignments are recorded in the SAM file?

+3. How many of the alignments are to loci on chromosome III?

+#### **Step 2.4**: Format and index your alignments

 These files contain all of the information you need for variant calling, but before you can do that, they'll need to be sorted and indexed (similar to how you indexed the reference in Step 1.1.
 For both of these tasks you can use the `samtools` program (manual [here](http://www.htslib.org/doc/samtools.html), or you can just run `samtools help`).